 If turning them off simply isn't enough, use apps to keep you on track.
 Download a time-management app like RescueTime, which increases your productivity by monitoring your computer use.
 I know what you're thinking, but it's not creepy promise.
 By tracking how much time you're spending online, it can also tell you where your weak spots are and what's distracting you from getting the job done.
 By day's end, you'll have a detailed report on the time you've spent on applications and websites, giving you a clear picture of how you spent the day.

 If you can't resist the temptation of online browsing, then try Momentum.
 This Chrome extension is ingenious, and it works, believe me.
-Basically, whenever you open a new tab it shows you a stunning visual, the time (a handy reminder if you're on deadline), or an inspirational quote.
+Basically, whenever you open a new tab it shows you a stunning visual, the time (a handy reminder if you're on a deadline), or an inspirational quote.
 One of the best features is its autofocus feature, which "automatically grabs the top task from your to-do list and makes it your current focus.
 When you check that task off as complete, autofocus grabs the next task on your list and sets it as your current focus."
 Never lose focus again.

 Maximize the Morning Commute